panther03/wi23-gcc/braindump.md

 - (DONE) Fix wi23_initial_elimination_offset and wi23_regno_ok_for_base_p
 - Does div.S need to have the size assembly directive?
 Removed it because assembler errors
 - Look into why callee saved registers are being hit so hard instead of temporaries/arguments
-- FLD appears to be getting the wrong register in simulation elf32wi23.sh has the stack address
+- (DONE) FLD appears to be getting the wrong register in simulation
+- halt at the end of main could be bad news?

+elf32wi23.sh has the stack address